koleaby4/dom-designs/README.md

 ## User Stories

-All user stories have beed tracked using GitHub's [issues section](https://github.com/koleaby4/dom-designs/issues?utf8=%E2%9C%93&q=is%3Aissue), which is a lightweight equivalent of [Jira](https://www.atlassian.com/software/jira), <br>
+All user stories have been tracked using GitHub's [issues section](https://github.com/koleaby4/dom-designs/issues?utf8=%E2%9C%93&q=is%3Aissue), which is a lightweight equivalent of [Jira](https://www.atlassian.com/software/jira), <br>
 which is widely used for planning and tracking software development activities.